LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 		...

 The test is skipped if the condition goal fails or generates an error.
-The conditional compilation directives can also be used in alternative but note that in this case there will be no report on the number of skipped tests.
+The conditional compilation directives can also be used in alternative, but note that in this case there will be no report on the number of skipped tests.